Alternative Approaches to Teaching Reading

 Books read by children might be selected to fit in with the planned sequence of letter and sound instruction.
 Both synthetic and analytic phonics can be taught in a systematic way.

-Sometimes referred to as incidental phonics, this involves a less structured approach than systematic phonics.
+This involves a less structured approach than systematic phonics.

 Some letter-sound relationships might be pointed out as they are encountered while the teacher is reading to a group of children.
 However, these might not be introduced in any particular order, but rather when the teacher recognises appropriate opportunities in a book.